lttlrck/Sublime-JSHint/README.md

-This fork adds support for defining a preprocessor in .jshintrc allowing javascript to be massaged into plain JS before linting.
+This fork adds support for defining a preprocessor in .jshintrc allowing non-standard javascript to be massaged before linting.

 Stuart.